Republican Susan Collins, key swing-vote senator, announces she will vote to acquit Trump

 Maine Republican Sen. Susan Collins, a key swing vote in President Trump's impeachment trial, announced Tuesday she would vote to acquit on both articles of impeachment -- noting that Democrats' "abuse of power" charge "did not even attempt" to allege that Trump had committed a crime, and instead constituted a "difficult-to-define, non-criminal act."

-Even as she criticized Trump's behavior as "flawed," Collins slammed House Democrats for delaying transmitting the articles of impeachment to the Senate for more than a month, saying the stalling and posturing undercut their arguments that the president was an imminent threat.
+Even as she criticized Trump's behavior as "flawed," Collins further slammed House Democrats for delaying transmitting the articles of impeachment to the Senate for more than a month, saying the stalling and posturing undercut their arguments that the president was an imminent threat.

-Last week, Collins had broken ranks with her fellow Republicans, along with Utah GOP Sen. Mitt Romney, to vote in favor of additional witnesses in the Senate trial.
+Last week, along with Utah GOP Sen. Mitt Romney, Collins had broken ranks with her fellow Republicans to vote in favor of additional witnesses in the Senate trial.
 Trump, who is now set to be overwhelmingly acquitted by the Senate on Wednesday, will deliver the annual State of the Union address before Congress Tuesday night amid record-high approval ratings.

+Collins began her remarks on the Senate floor by observing the increasingly partisan nature of the impeachment process.

+"For more than 200 years after our Constitution was adopted, only one president faced an impeachment trial before the United States Senate -- that was Andrew Johnson in 1868," she said.
+"But now, we are concluding our second impeachment trial in just 21 years."

+Pointing to her vote to acquit President Bill Clinton during his impeachment trial in 1999, Collins said she has consistently believed that wrongdoing in office, even if proven, is not necessarily impeachable conduct.

-"In the trial of President Clinton, I argued that in order to convict, we must conclude from the evidence presented to us with no room for doubt that our Constitution will be injured, and our democracy suffer, should the president remain in office one moment more," Collins said.
-"Impeachment for a president should be reserved for conduct that poses such a serious threat to our governmental institutions so as to warrant the extreme step of immediate removal for office.
+"In the trial of President Clinton, I argued that in order to convict, 'We must conclude from the evidence presented to us with no room for doubt that our Constitution will be injured and our democracy suffer should the president remain in office one moment more,'" Collins said.
+"The House Managers adopted a similar threshold when they argued that President Trump’s conduct is so dangerous that he 'must not remain in power one moment longer.'"

 TRUMP, REPUBLICAN PARTY APPROVAL HIT RECORD HIGHS -- IS IMPEACHMENT HELPING POTUS?

-"I voted to acquit President Clinton, even though the House managers proved to my satisfaction that he did commit a crime," Collins continued, saying that his perjury did not rise to the threshold required for removal from office.
+Trump's conduct, though, did not constitute an impeachable "abuse of power" as Democrats had attempted to define the term, Collins argued.

+"The House Judiciary Committee identified in its report crimes that it believed the president committed," Collins said.
+"Article I, however, does not even attempt to assert that the President committed a crime.
+I sought to reconcile this contradiction between the report and the Articles in a question I posed to the House Managers, but they failed to address that point in their response.

-This time around, as before, the House "did little to support its assertion in Article One that the president will remain a threat to national security and the Constitution if allowed to remain in office," Collins said.
+"While I do not believe that the conviction of a President requires a criminal act, the high bar for removal from office is perhaps even higher when the impeachment is for a difficult-to-define noncriminal act," Collins said.
+"In any event, the House did little to support its assertion in Article I that the president 'will remain a threat to national security and the Constitution if allowed to remain in office.'"

-She argued that although a crime is not technically required to impeach and remove a president, Democrats had not come close to arguing that Trump's conduct was problematic enough to warrant his ouster by the Senate in any event.

-At the same time, Collins remarked that it is "clear" that Trump sought an "improper" investigation into Joe and Hunter Biden, but that there is "conflicting" evidence in the record concerning Trump's motivation.
-Democrats, she said, plausibly argued that Trump was primarily motivated by finding dirt on a potential 2020 opponent, and Republicans plausibly argued that Trump was motivated in part by his longstanding concerns over foreign corruption and wasteful foreign aid.
+Therefore, Collins concluded, as with the Clinton trial, she would vote to acquit.

+"I do not believe that the House has met its burden of showing that the president’s conduct – however flawed – warrants the extreme step of immediate removal from office," Collins said.
+Nor does the record support the assertion by the House Managers that the President must not remain in office one moment longer.
+The fact that the House delayed transmitting the Articles of Impeachment to the Senate for 33 days undercuts this argument.
+For all of the reasons I have discussed, I will vote to acquit on Article I."

 DERSHOWITZ, IN TRUMP'S DEFENSE, ADVANCES LEGAL ARGUMENT AGAINST DEMS' 'UNCONSTITUTIONAL' ARTICLES OF IMPEACHMENT